stephenwunrow/pre-populating-tns/Readme.md

 # Introduction
 This repo contains experiments with regards to the prepopulation of Translation Notes.
 These experiments are based on data from completed or in-progress book packages.

+# NOTE: ALL INFORMATION BELOW NEEDS TO BE UPDATED

 # Overview

 Individual python scripts process inputs, primarily a tagged English translation (ULT), for a specific book.
 Each script then processes this data to create a TSV file of raw data.
 Then, this raw data is transformed into the format required by Translation Notes and written to another TSV file.
 Each individual script targets a specific translation issue.
 So far, the following issues are covered: